Positively Identifying HEFT or SMEFT

 \mysec{Discussion} The discovery of a nonvanishing SMEFT Wilson coefficient would herald the first clear sign at a collider of the breakdown of the SM.
 The promise of positivity is that it can enhance any such discovery into a probe of the principles governing the emerging UV: is the theory unitary, local, and causal?
 However, as we have shown in this Letter, these searches also probe the symmetry structure of the UV, and a discovery in the orange region in \Fig{fig:proj} would be a strong indication that the new physics is best described by the HEFT.

-By assuming custodial symmetry, the present work represents a first glimpse into positivity applied to the HEFT.
+By assuming custodial symmetry and performing a purely tree-level analysis, the present work represents a first glimpse into positivity applied to the HEFT.
+Moving forward, it would be important to understand the impact of multiple insertions of operators of lower mass dimension that arise when considering loops; there is a growing appreciation that such contributions can play a key role in dispersive analyses~\cite{Bellazzini:2020cot,Chala:2021wpj,Chala:2021pll,Li:2022aby,Liao:2025npz}.
+Further, it will be important to identify and analyze complete UV models that can populate the HEFT allowed region in \Fig{fig:proj} to provide context for future experimental searches.
+Such models will provide a testing ground for understanding the importance of various simplifying assumptions adopted in our work (such as neglecting loop effects) and on to what extent a discovery is within reach when constraints from other searches are incorporated (see e.g. Ref.~\cite{Cappati:2022skp}).

 One of the challenges in studying EFTs is identifying interesting regions of the vast parameter space; the SMEFT alone has 44,807 operators at dimension eight~\cite{Henning:2015alf}.
-With the application of custodial symmetry, the two-dimensional space of \Fig{fig:proj} appears rich.
-It is also a space well poised to be tested at the High Luminosity run at the Large Hadron Collider.
+Although simplifying assumptions have been adopted, this Letter demonstrates that the two-dimensional space of \Fig{fig:proj} appears rich.
+It is also a space well poised to be further tested at the High Luminosity run at the Large Hadron Collider.
 Both ATLAS~\cite{ATLAS:2018mxa,ATLAS:2019thr,ATLAS:2019qhm,ATLAS:2020nlt,ATLAS:2023sua,ATLAS:2024ini} and CMS~\cite{CMS:2019uys,CMS:2019mpq,CMS:2019qfk,CMS:2020ioi,CMS:2020gfh,CMS:2020fqz,CMS:2020ypo,CMS:2021jji,CMS:2021gme,CMS:2022dmc,CMS:2022yrl} have performed analyses searching for aQGCs induced by the SMEFT at dimension eight, including explicit studies of two-dimensional slices of this parameter space~\cite{CMS:2019uys,ATLAS:2023sua,ATLAS:2024ini}.
 The space of \Fig{fig:proj} is therefore ready to be explored and may yet reveal the first hints of SMEFT or even HEFT.

 {\it Acknowledgments.} We greatly appreciate comments provided by Tim Cohen on a draft version of this work.
 G.N.R. is supported by the James Arthur Postdoctoral Fellowship at New York University.
 The work of N.L.R. was supported by the Office of High Energy Physics of the U.S. Department of Energy under contract DE-AC02-05CH11231.